Psychological Services for Youth, Young Adults, and Families in BC - Dr. Robert Selles, R. Psych (#2352)

 Training and collaborating with leaders in the field and working across outpatient, intensive, and inpatient settings, Dr. Selles has extensive clinical expertise in the assessment and treatment of mental health concerns in young people, particularly OCD, anxiety disorders, tic disorders, and BFRBs.

-As a clinical researcher, Dr. Selles has published over 35 scientific articles regarding these conditions, their impacts on youth and families, and optimal approaches to treatment.
+As a clinical researcher, Dr. Selles has published nearly 40 scientific articles regarding these conditions, their impacts on youth and families, and optimal approaches to treatment.

 Compassion & Connection